 Uncontested divorce is a marriage termination by mutual consent.
-Contested divorce is when one or both spouse does not agree with the terms of the separation or has broken the marriage agreement.
+Contested divorce is when one or both spouses do not agree with the terms of the separation or have broken the marriage agreement.
 While a couple may agree to divorce, things could become complicated.
-Parties may contest on some important conjugal matters such as child custody and sharing of properties.
+Parties may contest some important conjugal matters, such as child custody and the sharing of properties.

-The procedure is typically faster and cheaper as there is no need for a representation in court.
-This allows to preserve both parties’ privacy.
-There is less emotional stress involved to both parties, as well as to their children and respective families as it enables the couple to end their marriage in a civilized manner.
-You lose control of the divorce process once a judge turns over to decide.
+The procedure is typically faster and cheaper as there is no need for representation in court.
+This allows for the preservation of both parties’ privacy.
+There is less emotional stress involved for both parties, as well as for their children and respective families, as it enables the couple to end their marriage in a civilized manner.
+You lose control of the divorce process once a judge turns over the decision.
 The judge may come up with an arrangement that neither of you will be comfortable with.
 He may also come up with a property settlement where you lose things that were more valuable to you.

-There is no need to have a ground for divorce.
+There is no need to have grounds for divorce.
 The couple’s mutual decision to end the marriage is enough.This must be in writing with at least two witnesses.
-You need to present all relevant documents, complete the proper forms, and answer important questions then the Registrar Office will issue a divorce certificate.
+You need to present all relevant documents, complete the proper forms, and answer important questions, and then the registrar office will issue a divorce certificate.

-This type of divorce only applies if the couple married in Thailand.
-Marriages outside the Thai jurisdiction who wishes to file for a divorce in Thailand shall have to go through the court system.
+This type of divorce only applies if the couple is married in Thailand.
+Marriages outside the Thai jurisdiction that wish to file for divorce in Thailand shall have to go through the court system.

 A settlement or divorce agreement has provisions about the terms of sharing of assets, child custody and child support, alimony, and other important matters.
 It is best that you decide these matters beforehand and formalize them in a divorce contract.
 This will guarantee that there are no disagreements before you go to the registration office.
 The divorce registration will specify the details of the divorce conditions.

 No. Each party must physically present themselves to make a personal declaration before the officer of their intention to divorce.